 • Redact vs. block: redaction adds a small constant cost (replacing spans in the payload).
 Blocking returns immediately, which is faster but customer-visible.

 • Custom rules: each regex is compiled at startup and cached.
-Avoid catastrophic-backtracking patterns - the tester is a good place to verify they’re efficient.
+Avoid catastrophic-backtracking patterns.
+The tester is a good place to verify they’re efficient.

 FAQ